lumicks/pylake/docs/install.rst

     conda activate pylake

-That's it, all done.
+That is all.
 Check out the :doc:`Tutorial </tutorial/index>` for some example code and Jupyter notebooks to get started.

 .. rubric:: Linux